-Highly motivated individuals (biologist or pharmacologist) with evidence of scientific accomplishment are encouraged to apply.
-Significant experience in one of the following areas is desirable: regulation of gene expression and/or splicing, using animal models to study small molecules, cell and molecular biology, or pharmacology.
+Highly motivated individuals with a strong publication record or other evidence of scientific accomplishment are encouraged to apply.
+Expertise in cell and molecular biology and significant experience in regulation of gene transcription and splicing are desirable.
 Candidates must have (or soon receive) a PhD or MD degree.

 Taosheng Chen, PhD